BexBack Unveils 100x Leverage Crypto Trading with Double Deposit Bonus & $50 Welcome Offer—No KYC Needed

-SINGAPORE, Jan.
-29, 2025 (GLOBE NEWSWIRE) -- As the price of Bitcoin surpassed the $100,000 mark and many analysts believe that it will enter a long-term high-volatility market.
+SINGAPORE, Feb.
+03, 2025 (GLOBE NEWSWIRE) -- With the price of bitcoin once again trading below $100,000, many analysts believe it will enter a long period of high volatility.
 Holding spot positions may not continue to generate profits in the short term.
 BexBack Exchange is stepping up its efforts to provide traders with irresistible preferential packages.
 The platform now offers a 100% deposit bonus, a $50 welcome bonus for new users, and a 100x leverage on cryptocurrency trading, creating unparalleled opportunities for investors.

 What Is 100x Leverage and How Does It Work?